The Relationship Between Family and Addiction

 Partial Hospitalization Program (PHP)

-A PHP is an outpatient program that is almost like a residential program.
+A partial hospitalization program is an outpatient program that is almost like a residential program.
 The individual goes to counseling, classes, and therapy sessions during the days, from 5 to 7 full days per week.
 But they go home in the evening and sometimes on weekends.

 Intensive Outpatient Program (IOP)

-In an IOP, sessions at the treatment center are as intense as a PHP but with less commitment of time.
+In an intensive outpatient program, sessions at the treatment center are as intense as a PHP but with less commitment of time.

-In some instances, medication-assisted treatment is needed to address the continuing problems of cravings, anxiety, and depression that may linger after detox.
+In some instances, medication-assisted treatment is needed to address the continuing problems of cravings and withdrawal symptoms.
 This helps the person focus on their recovery without the distractions.

 For personal reasons, many people have a hard time being forthcoming in the presence of the opposite gender.
 To address this issue, Chapters Recovery Center has separate programs for men and women.